syedfa/apptentive-documentation/using_apptentive/ios/project_setup_cocoapods.md

 If your project already has an Objective-C Bridging Header, skip to the last step.
 Otherwise you will need to create a new header file and configure the build settings for your target so that the compiler can find it.

-1. Create a new file (File > New) and choose Header File as the type (in the Source group under iOS or OS X).
+1. Create a new file (File > New > File…) and choose Header File as the type (in the Source group under iOS or OS X).
 Xcode's convention is to name the file `ProductName-Bridging-Header.h` (replacing `ProductName` with the Product Name build setting for your target).
 2. Go to your target's build settings under Swift Compiler - Code Generation, and add the path to the header file you just created (for example, `$(SRCROOT)/$(PRODUCT_NAME)/ProductName-Bridging-Header.h`).
 3. Edit your bridging header and add the following lines (before the `#endif` line):